What are SFTP Servers?

 Backing up, Secure Shell (SSH) File Transfer Protocol, better known as SFTP, is one of the most reliable ways to send and access files online.
 Unlike other file transfer methods that let users access information with only their user ID and password, SFTP gives administrators the option to set up SSH keys unique to each user as well.
 This additional layer of protection makes for a more secure process that can save you time and dollars down the road.
 SFTP as a tool is helpful in moving files between servers.

 Related Reading: How SFTP Works

 Secure servers keep your information protected in transit and, depending on your SFTP server configuration, at rest, minimizing your risk of a data breach.
 Enterprise SFTP servers help you protect the confidentiality and integrity of your data by:

 - Providing access to authorized users only

 - Identifying files to which unsanctioned changes have been made

 - Giving you more tools to confirm your compliance with standard requirements and auditing

 - Using a single port, making them easier to monitor and secure

 Prevent unauthorized file access by using SFTP servers.
-Discover how secure FTP works in GoAnywhere MFT.
+Discover how secure FTP works.